diificult/PalBet/README.md

 or run via Visual Studio

-Ensure your SQL connection string in appsettings.json is valid & when running, you are in HTTPS mode.
+Ensure your SQL connection string in appsettings.json is valid & when running, and you are in HTTPS mode.
 Backend typically runs at https://localhost:7130.

 🎨 Frontend (/frontend)